sagemathinc/cocalc/notes/final_push.md

 - [ ] (0:30?) test http://trac.sagemath.org/sage_trac/ticket/14733 and comment on https://mail.google.com/mail/ca/u/0/#inbox/13fbc06de50c79aa

-- [ ] (4:00?) snap: implement a "multi-snap" system, where we have multiple bup archives managed by the same snap server; start a new archive when a threshhold is met.

-Ideas for how this could work:

-Have bup repos --

-        bup/2013-07-01-182300   # starts at 2013-07-01-182300
-        bup/2013-07-05-142647   # starts at 2013-07-05-142647
-        bup/2013-07-07-111711   # starts at 2013-07-07-111711

-On startup snap.coffee reads the directories, finds these, and builds a little data structure so that given a timestamp, one can easily tell which bup to use to get that snapshot.

 xx - I should test repacking! <https://mail.google.com/mail/ca/u/0/#search/repack+bup/13ebbbf423578744>
   This doesn't appear to make much (if any) difference regarding speed.

-- [ ] (4:00?) project restore from snap: restore project from most recent snap.

-- [ ] (4:00?) project restore from snap: restore project from most recent snap.

-- [ ] (1:00?) make interact functions callable

-- [ ] (2:00?) first sync -- cursor jumps back 6 characters; worksheets show secret codes

-- [ ] (1:30?) good way to rename a file:  'Something my students have complained about: after clicking an "Rename file", a box appears around the name of the file.
-It is then tempting to click inside of that box (or triple click, even), but if you try this, you are taken to the file itself.
-I was confused by this behavior at first, too.
-It would perhaps at least be nice if after clicking on "Rename file", there was an easy way to delete the long default file name. ' (Dave Perkinson)

-- [ ] (2:00?) image/pdf file change auto-update (due to frequent requests from users)

-- [ ] (0:45?) worksheet: highlighting many cells and pressing shift-enter results in many new cells

-- [ ] (1:00?) bug in block parser -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f21ec599d17921

 - [ ] (1:30?) %prun profiler is now broken; just shows nonsense.

 - [ ] (2:30?) snap: switch to using fuse for browsing bup archives; will make things blazingly fast, *and* provides full metadata for ls listings.

-- [ ] (2:00?) snap: restore target -- user specify give target path (could be clever and do restore in 2 parts; 1 stage it locally on snap server, and 2 rsync it out once we know the destination).

 - [ ] (2:00?) diffsync bug: